Bill Kelley (American football)

 Billie Rex Kelley (August 23, 1926 – October 2, 2015) was an American professional football player in the National Football League (NFL) who played tight end for the Green Bay Packers.
-Kelley played college football for Texas Technological College (now Texas Tech University) before being drafted by the Green Bay Packers in the 23rd round of the 1949 NFL draft.
-He played professionally for one season, in 1949, recording 17 catches for 222 yards and 1 touchdown.
+Kelley played college football for Texas Technological College (now Texas Tech University) before being drafted 223rd overall by the Green Bay Packers in the 23rd round of the 1949 NFL draft.
+He played professionally for one season, in 1949, recording 17 catches for 222 yards and one touchdown.
 Kelley died in Arlington, Texas, in 2015.